American Cancer Society

-With timely diagnosis, our oncologists can provide the treatment you need for this relatively rare disease
+With timely diagnosis, our urologic and medical oncologists can provide the treatment you need for this relatively rare disease

 Testicular cancer is a relatively rare type of cancer that starts in the testicles, the male reproductive glands located in the scrotum.

 It begins when normal cells in a testicle change and grow uncontrollably into a benign (noncancerous) or malignant (cancerous) tumor.
-Indiana University Health physicians have an excellent reputation for treating these cancers successfully.
+IU Health physicians have a world renowned reputation for treating these cancers successfully.
+Indeed, testicular cancer outcomes at IU Health are superior to national averages.

-With timely diagnosis, IU Health oncologists can address this highly treatable and curable disease.
+With timely diagnosis, IU Health physicians can address this highly treatable and curable disease.

 This cancer strikes mostly young men and even children, making it unusual.
 Two major types of testicular cancer exist and grow from germ cells, the cells that make sperm: